Five points for anger, one for a ‘like’: How Facebook’s formula fostered rage and misinformation

 Facebook doesn’t publish the values its algorithm puts on different kinds of engagement, let alone the more than 10,000 “signals” that it has said its software can take into account in predicting each post’s likelihood of producing those forms of engagement.
 It often cites a fear of giving people with bad intentions a playbook to explain why it keeps the inner workings under wraps.

 Facebook’s levers rely on signals most users wouldn’t notice, like how many long comments a post generates, or whether a video is live or recorded, or whether comments were made in plain text or with cartoon avatars, the documents show.
-It even accounts for the computing load that each post requires and the strength of the user’s Internet signal.
+It even accounts for the computing load that each post requires and the strength of the user’s internet signal.
 Depending on the lever, the effects of even a tiny tweak can ripple across the network, shaping whether the news sources in your feed are reputable or sketchy, political or not, whether you saw more of your real friends or more posts from groups Facebook wanted you to join, or if what you saw would be likely to anger, bore or inspire you.

 Beyond the debate over the angry emoji, the documents show Facebook employees wrestling with tough questions about the company’s values, performing cleverly constructed analyses.
 When they found that the algorithm was exacerbating harms, they advocated for tweaks they thought might help.
 But those proposals were sometimes overruled.